 Only the Ten Commandments were included within the ark of the covenant.
 All of the other laws were in a book placed beside the ark of the covenant in the tabernacle.
 In Deuteronomy 31:24-26, God said, “Take this Book of the Law and put it by the side of the ark of the covenant.”
 The other laws of the Old Testament applied the Ten Commandments, but only the Ten Commandments formed the basis of Old Testament law and therefore only they were placed inside the ark.

 Therefore, since the Sabbath commandment is one of the Ten Commandments, it comes to us with the same force of authority and perpetuity as the other nine commandments.
 See Philip Ross’s book, From the Finger of God, which makes a solid case for the threefold division of the law and for the perpetuity of the moral law of God summarized in the Ten Commandments.

 4. The Sabbath Commandment is Grounded in Creation.
-If we examine the wording of the Sabbath commandment given at Sinai, we find that God bases His command on creation itself.
-It’s not based on the temporary ceremonial system of the people of Israel.
+We find that the fouth commandment is based on creation itself.
+It’s not grounded on the temporary ceremonial system of the people of Israel.
 It’s not based on a temporary epoch in redemptive history.
 Rather, God grounds the Sabbath on His own actions at the creation of the world.
 Exodus 20:8, 11 say, “Remember the Sabbath day, to keep it holy . . .
 For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and made it holy.”
 Note the preposition “for.”
 This shows us that the reason we should observe a Sabbath day is that God rested on the Sabbath day and made that day holy.